wevertonribeiroferreira/Red-vs-Blue-Project/README.md

 ## System Hardening

-● Offline storage for highly sensitive information.
+● Store highly sensitive information on a offline environment or a secured private cloud.

 ● Rename folders containing critical data.